neo4j-partners/hands-on-lab-neo4j-and-bedrock/Lab 1 - Deploy Neo4j/README.md

 There are many ways to run these products on AWS.
 The Marketplace in particular offers two ways to deploy Neo4j:

 * Software as a Service (SaaS) - Neo4j Aura is the lowest effort way to deploy Neo4j.
 Infrastructure is managed entirely for you.
 Aura is available in AuraDB (Database) and AuraDS (Data Science) versions.
 DB is the core database.
 DS includes Bloom for Business Intelligence and Neo4j Graph Data Science.
 * Infrastructure as a Service (IaaS) - Neo4j Enterprise Edition is available on IaaS with an AWS CloudFormation Template (CFT).
-That allow you to choose whether you would like a single node or cluster.
+That allows you to choose whether you would like a single node or cluster.
 It allows deployment of Graph Database, Bloom and Graph Data Science.

 ## Deploying AuraDS Professional
 We're going to use the SaaS version, AuraDS, in these labs.
 This is sometimes refered to as a database as a service (DBaaS).
 Aura comes in a number of flavors.
 There's an enterprise and a professional version.
 We're going to deploy the professional version.